gvSIGAssociation/gvnix/addon-profile/docs/td-addon-profile.rst

 * Which directories add on resources to do the filtering of the properties defined in the profile ?
 * A resources section can be defined on a profile section ?
 * Use activation to set the active profile ?
-* If active profile setted, ¿ whart hapends if other profile is selected from maven command (-p pre) ?
+* If active profile setted, ¿ what hapens if other profile is selected from maven command (-p pre) ?

 References
 ``````````